inadeasis/HttpRequestReact/README.md

 Making HTTP requests to the github REST API using React.js.
 The outcome enables you to click on a button, feed Github your username, and print your username.

 ## 1. To create a new project using create react app, you need to install it globally on your computer.
+In your terminal, type:
-	- Type <i><b>npm install -g create-react-app</b></i> in your terminal.
+	npm install -g create-react-app

- 	Once create react app is installed, you can now create a new application using the create react app command.
+ ## Once create react app is installed, you can now create a new application using the create react app command.
+In your terminal again, type:
-	- Type <i><b>create-react-app github-react</b></i> in your terminal.
+	create-react-app github-react

-	- In the above line, I have named the new app github-react (you can change this to whatever name you like).
+- <i>In the above line, I have named the new app github-react (you can change this to whatever name you like)</i>.

  ## 2. Start your server.
-  	- cd in to your application
+ ## cd in to your application - in your terminal, type
-		- Type <i><b>cd github-react</b></i> in your terminal & press enter (or the name of your application)
+ 	cd github-react (github-react is the name of my application)

-  	- start your server
+  ## start your server - in your terminal, type:
-	  - Type <i><b>npm start</b></i> in your terminal & press enter
+	 npm start

-    	- Your application can now be viewed locally in your browser at <b><i>http://localhost:3000/</i></b>.
+- The application can now be viewed locally in your browser at <b><i>http://localhost:3000/</i></b>.

   -------------------------------------------------------------------------------------------------------------------------